thonny/thonny/packaging/linux/README.md

 ### Update

 The Python dependencies for the Flatpak are generated with the [Flatpak Pip Generator](https://github.com/flatpak/flatpak-builder-tools/tree/master/pip).
-This tool is used to produces the `python3-modules.json` and `python3-wheel.json` files, which are included in the Flatpak manifest.
+This tool is used to produces the `python3-modules.json` file, which are included in the Flatpak manifest.
-In order to update the dependencies used in the Flatpak, these files must be regenerated.
+In order to update the dependencies used in the Flatpak, these file can be regenerated.
 Follow the instructions here to do so.

 First, install the Python dependency `requirements-parser`.